Google-Developer-Student-Club-HUMG/classguard/README.md

 ***

-# What can our system do
+# What can our system do?

 **3.1** Our solution is to develop a system called ClassGuard - an IoT-based timely warning system for schools to be alerted of ongoing violent behaviors in classrooms and other areas that require monitoring.
 The main objectives of this system are to protect and supervise classrooms, prevent violent behaviors, and ensure the safety, security, and privacy of both students and teachers.